Titan FX

 FAQ

-What is the difference between GOOG and GOOGL?
+What is the difference between GOOG and GOOGL Google stocks?

-GOOG is Alphabet's Class C share with no voting rights, while GOOGL is the Class A share with 1 vote per share.
-Dividends, economic exposure to the company, and listing exchange (NASDAQ) are identical.
-GOOGL tends to trade slightly higher, but the gap is usually less than 1%.
+GOOG is Alphabet's Class C share (no voting rights); GOOGL is the Class A share (1 vote per share).
+Dividends, economic exposure, and listing exchange (NASDAQ) are identical, and the price gap is typically under 1%.
+See §1 Quick Comparison for the full table.

 Should I buy GOOG or GOOGL?